praveen-1101/registration-form-motioncut/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
 <br>
 <strong>Feel free to customize this project or use it as a starting point for your own login and registration systems!</strong>
+<h3>Contributing</h3>
+We welcome contributions!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Open issues for any bugs or feature requests.